 8. Local markets and fresh seafood

 The local markets and restaurants also offer a feast of fresh seafood - a treat definitely worth experiencing.
-There are many ways to enjoy these culinary delights - from fresh fish cooked on open fires on the beach to Lobster Thermidore at one of Zanzibar’s hotels, or spiced and served with traditional flavours and twists.
+There are many ways to enjoy these culinary delights - from fresh fish cooked on open fires on the beach to Lobster Thermidor at one of Zanzibar’s hotels, or spiced and served with traditional flavours and twists.
 Your taste buds will be awakened and constantly tantalised by the variety.

 9. History and traditional Dhows